azagoruyko/rigBuilder/README.md

 ### 4. Host Setup (Connectivity)

-To execute scripts inside a host, you need **`zmq`** (or `pyzmq`) installed in that host's Python environment.
+Rig Builder features **Automatic Host Detection**.
+When you launch a supported host (Maya, Blender, Unreal Engine), it will automatically appear in the Host Manager.

-💡`zmq` will be automatically installed in case you don't have it on the first host connection (use the snippet provided by the Host Manager).
+To execute scripts inside a host, you need **`zmq`** (or `pyzmq`) installed in that host's Python environment. 💡 `zmq` will be automatically installed on the first connection if it's missing (using a non-intrusive local installation).

 ### 5. Usage